Azure-Samples/mcp-container-ts/README.md

 https://<env-name>.<container-id>.<region>.azurecontainerapps.io
 ```

-5. To access and use the MCP server, read the [Test your MCP server with desktop MCP Clients](#test-your-mcp-server-with-desktop-mcp-clients) section below.
+5. To access and use the MCP server, read the [Use your MCP server](#use-your-mcp-server) section below.

 > [!NOTE]